lamnhan/ngxer/README.md

 ### Modify app.component.html

-The main page content must be put under a `main` tag.
+The main page content must be put under a `main` tag, this should be the only `main` tag in your application.

 ```html
 <main id="page-container">